press Enter to searchSearch results:No products found.

 Here’s the result: the glasses are in excellent restored condition, with only slightly scuffed lenses, which can be easily solved by replacing them.
 It’s worth mentioning here that scratches on the lenses cannot be removed in this way, otherwise you will lose the coatings and their transparency.

-The cost of polishing depends on the degree of wear of the acetate, the number of frame parts and their damage, and the cost of the frame itself.
-But it starts at 1600₴.
-You can find the cost of all the works performed by our workshop here.
+The cost of this service depends on the degree of acetate wear, the number of frame parts and their damage, and the cost of the frame itself.
+But it starts at 2200₴.
+You can find the cost of all the works of our workshop here.

 Polishing acetate frames